Ren-Research/OneProxy/index.md

 To quantify the degree of latency monotonicity, we use the metric of Spearman’s Rank Correlation Coefficient (SRCC), which lies between -1 and 1 and assesses statistical dependence between the rankings of two variables using a monotonic function.
 The greater the SRCC of CNN latencies on two devices, the better the latency monotonicity.
 SRCC of 0.9 to 1.0 is usually viewed as strongly dependent in terms of monotonicity.

-Latency monotonicity in the real world
+We empirically show the existence of strong latency monotonicity among devices of the same platform, including mobile, FPGA, desktop GPU and CPU.

 ![heatmap](./images/heatmap1.jpg)

-SRCC of 10k sampled model latencies on different pairs of mobile and non-mobile devices.
+SRCC of 10k sampled models latencies in MobileNet-V2 space on different pairs of mobile and non-mobile devices.

 ## In the absence of strong latency monotonicity: adapting the proxy latency predictor